 Simón Espinal is one of the greatest living weavers of today in Ecuador, a master weaver.
-Only a very small group of people have the skills to own the title.
-Some of his best Panama Hats take up to 4,200 weaves and 5 months to make!
+In fact, only a very small group of people have the skills to own the title.
+Some of the best Panama Hats take up to 4,200 weaves and 5 months to make!

-Like him, there are others that help finish these silky-smooth superfine Panama Hats.
-After the weaving ends, the rest of the process continues with the rematador, cortador, apaleador, planchador and the blocker.
+There are others that help finish these silky-smooth superfine Panama Hats.
+In short, the rest of the process continues with the rematador, cortador, apaleador, planchador and the blocker.

 The craft of the Superfino is a collaborative effort.
-After the weaver is done, he or she passes the hat on to the rematador.
+Soon, he or she passes the hat on to the rematador.

-Next, the cortador trims away the extra straws along the edges.
-Then he or she takes a razor blade and shaves away any burrs within the straw.
+The cortador trims away the extra straws along the edges.
+That is he or she takes a razor blade and shaves away any burrs within the straw.

 Sometimes these loose burrs contain discoloration, which is what the artisans call, hijos perdidos.
-In this part of the process, the lost straws must be carefully cut out and replaced.
+Immediately, the lost straws must be carefully cut out and replaced to maintain consistency.